hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1730
 Wandered into another calm.
 This is better than beating or running into high winds.
 It's too bad that our options are either too much wind or none at all.

 This quietness isn't the worse thing.
 Pacific white-sided dolphins came to see us 3 times today.
 Because the sea was flat, we could hear them coming from far away.
 No matter how bad I'm feeling, their visit always perks me right up!
-Bowie left to look for food, we're left with cackling storm petrels for company.
+Bowie left to look for food, we're left with cackling Leach's storm petrels for company.

 We moved closer to 180°W, we are at 178°E, here's hoping for the wind returning later today so we can finally cross that invisible line!
 We noticed today that one of our spreader lights was broken.
 Pino is going to need a lot of love and attention after this trip.